davea/ansible-ssmtp/README.md

 ssmtp
 =====

-This role installs SSMTP on a Rasbpian or FreeBSD host.
+This role installs SSMTP on a FreeBSD or (apt-based) Linux host.

 Licence
 =======